 What is a Gaming Mouse?

 A gaming mouse is a mouse designed specifically for excelling at computer games.
-While your average mouse has two buttons and a scroll wheel, a gaming mouse can have anywhere from 6 to 20 buttons, adjustable on-the-fly scrolling speeds, an ergonomic design and even specialized software so you can tailor your mouse to specific games.
+While your average mouse has two buttons and a scroll wheel, a gaming mouse can have anywhere from 6 to 20 buttons, adjustable on-the-fly scrolling speeds, ergonomic design, and even specialized software so you can tailor your mouse to specific games.
 Once you use a gaming mouse, you’ll never go back to a standard mouse again.

 Long story short, as a gamer, once you make the switch to gaming mice, there’s no going back.
 Period.